lukamiletic95/papers/System model.md

 * *V - Validator node*
 * *CFG - Configuration file*

 Let us consider a client-server architecture that consists of different types of nodes (*C, FN, V, CFG*).
-In a practical situation, a node may be represented by either a single hardware device or multiple hardware devices.
+In a practical situation, a node may be represented by either a single hardware device or multiple hardware devices (e.g. within an organization).
 Therefore, this type of model representation allows for a certain level of abstraction that omits the hardware specification, yet enables a concise discussion without loss of generality.

 It is assumed that a *C* node wants to have its **transaction** [^1] processed by the network.
 From the client's perspective, there are two important events that need to occur:
 1. A transaction must be executed.